code-with-amitk/Code-examples/Threads_Processes_IPC/IPC/synchronization/SpinLock/README.md

 <a name=sl></a>
 ## Spin lock
-Thread-1 is in Critical section.
-Thread-2 keeps checking lock continously in while(1).
-This consumes CPU but is 3 times faster than Mutex.
+- Thread-1 is in Critical section.
+Thread-2 keeps checking lock(atomic bool variable) continously in while(1) and sets it. bool=true
+- This consumes CPU but is 3 times faster than Mutex.

 <a name=si></a>
 **Spinlocks are used in ISR**.
 Critical sections in [ISR(Interrupt service routines)](/Operating_Systems/Linux/Kernel/Interrupts/) are implemented using spinlocks.